 \section{Abstract}

-Existing causal discovery methods typically require the data to be available in a centralized location.
-However, many practical domains, such as healthcare, limit access to the data gathered by local entities, primarily for privacy and regulatory constraints.
-To address this, we propose \ours{}, a federated framework for inferring causal structures from distributed datasets containing observational and interventional data.
-By exchanging updates instead of data samples, \ours{} ensures privacy while enabling decentralized discovery of the underlying directed acyclic graph (DAG).
-We accommodate scenarios with shared or disjoint intervened covariates, and mitigate the adverse effects of interventional data heterogeneity.
-We provide empirical evidence for the performance and scalability of \ours{} for decentralized causal discovery using synthetic and real-world DAGs.
+\emph{Causal discovery} serves a pivotal role in mitigating model uncertainty through recovering the underlying causal mechanisms among variables.
+In many practical domains, such as healthcare, access to the data gathered by individual entities is limited, primarily for privacy and regulatory constraints.
+However, the majority of existing causal discovery methods require the data to be available in a centralized location.
+In response, researchers have introduced \emph{federated} causal discovery.
+While previous federated methods consider distributed observational data, the integration of \emph{interventional data} remains largely unexplored.
+We propose \ours{}~\footnote{\href{https://github.com/aminabyaneh/fed-cdi}{github.com/aminabyaneh/fed-cdi}}, a federated framework for inferring causal structures from distributed data containing interventional samples.
+In line with the federated learning framework, \ours{} improves privacy by exchanging belief updates rather than raw samples.
+Additionally, it introduces a novel intervention-aware method for aggregating individual updates.
+We analyze scenarios with shared or disjoint intervened covariates, and mitigate the adverse effects of interventional data heterogeneity.
+Performance and scalability of \ours{} is rigorously tested across a variety of synthetic and real-world graphs.